 The exciting week-long program investigates cultural studies and urban geographies of the 20th and 21st centuries at the crossroads of modern Europe.
 The program is conducted in English and no knowledge of German is required to participate.
 Students will first meet for several days on campus at Georgia State University to begin exploring the history, geography and cultures of modern Berlin.
 During our one-week stay in Berlin, we will spend approximately half of each day on organized outings such as walking tours and visits to museums and places of cultural interest.
 Some of these excursions will be supplemented by guest lectures and students will also visit important government agencies to investigate current economic and political issues, urban issues such as city planning and environment as well as changing demographics and record immigration numbers.
 Time will also be allotted each day for students to conduct research and work on their final projects in the city.
 This interdisciplinary program is open to students from any area of study.

 who are interested in German culture, urban geographies, art, city planning or issues related to government programs addressing migration, labor relations and social affairs.
 Program size is limited and participation is contingent upon acceptance by the Program Director.

 and graduate students should discuss their course credit needs with the director and a course number will be created.
 Students from other institutions should follow their institution’s regulations concerning transfer credits.

 Program cost may vary at any time according to currency fluctuations and changing travel arrangements.
-Non-resident/out-of-state students will pay in-state tuition plus a $250 fee in addition to the program cost.
+The program cost is tentatively set at $1,795, PLUS regular Georgia State University tuition and fees.
+Nonresident/out-of-state students will pay in-state tuition plus a $250 fee in addition to the program cost.

 Program Cost Includes:

 - All ground transportation, excursions and entrance fees

 Program Cost Does Not Include:

 - Georgia State tuition and fees

-$300 deposit due
+October 15, 2019: $300 deposit due

-Program cost charged to student account
+Early December 2019: Program cost charged to student account